-The company makes certain adjustments to the EU IFRS equity in these separate statements of financial position in order to arrive to the ISSSG prescribed capital.
+The company makes certain adjustments to the IFRS equity in these separate statements of financial position in order to arrive to the ISSSG prescribed capital.

-The Company was in compliance with the externally imposed capital requirements as at 31 December 2016 and no changes were made to its objectives, policies and processes from the previous year for managing capital.
+The Company was in compliance with the externally imposed capital requirements from ISSSG as at 31 December 2017 and no changes were made to its objectives, policies and processes from the previous year for managing capital.

 On 16 September 2016, ISSSG issued directives No15 and No16 on the determination of the Regulatory Solvency Margin ("RSM") and Regulatory Capital, respectively.
 The laws also impose the requirements on maintaining minimum Regulatory Capital as opposed to RSM.
-Considering that financial year 2017 is the transitional period for the implementation of the directives, the adherence requirements to the above are as follows:
+Considering that financial year 2017 was the transitional period for the implementation of the directives, the adherence requirements to the above were as follows:

-- The Regulatory Capital should be not less than either 50% of RSM or GEL 2,200 thousand throughout the period from 1 January 2017 to 1 July 2017; - The Regulatory Capital should be not less than either 75% of RSM or GEL 2,200 thousand throughout the period from 1 July 2017 to 1 January 2018; and - The Regulatory Capital should be at least either RSM or GEL 2,200 thousand throughout the period from 1 January 2018.
+- The Regulatory Capital should be not less than 50% of RSM throughout the period from 1 January 2017 to 1 July 2017; - The Regulatory Capital should be not less than 75% of RSM throughout the period from 1 July 2017 to 1 January 2018; and - The Regulatory Capital should be at least RSM throughout the period from 1 January 2018.

-The Regulatory Capital is determined based on the EU IFRS equity, adjusted for, for example, investments in subsidiaries and associates, unsecured loans and borrowings, etc. as prescribed by the ISSSG directive No16.
+The Regulatory Capital is determined based on the IFRS equity, adjusted for, for example, investments in subsidiaries and associates, unsecured loans and borrowings, etc. as prescribed by the ISSSG directive No16.

-As at the date these separate financial statements were authorized for issue, the Company was in compliance with the level of Regulatory Capital as opposed to RSM.
+As at the date these separate financial statements were authorized for issue, the Company was in compliance with the level of Regulatory Capital as opposed to RSM, which amounted to GEL 14,950 thousand as at 31 December 2017.